elo-enterprises/k8s-tools/README.md

 ## Integration With Your Project

-You can embed the k8s-tools suite in your project in two ways, either with some kind of global compose file and global aliases, or with a more project-based approach using Makefiles.
+The k8s-tools suite can be integrated with your project in a few ways, either with some kind of global compose file and global aliases (*not recommended*), or with a more project-based approach.
+But first, you might like to check out the compatibility notes.

 <details><summary>&nbsp;&nbsp; <h3>Compatibility Notes</h3> <i>(click to expand)</i>&nbsp;&nbsp; :arrow_up_down: </summary>

 Platforms used in development include modern docker (say `25+`), make (`3.8+`), and bash `(~5`) on both Linux and MacOS, but testing in github-actions only uses Linux and won't try every possible combination of versions.

-In general, the goal *is* to support most things you'll encounter in the wild, including OSX, out of the box.
-But you may see some of the usual problems with certain arguments to OSX default `sed` / `ps` / `xargs`, etc.  Please report issues!
+In general, *the goal is to support most things you'll encounter in the wild*, including OSX, out of the box.
+But you may see some of the usual problems with certain arguments to non-posix OSX default `sed` / `ps` / `xargs`, etc.  Please report issues!

 </details>

-<details><summary>&nbsp;&nbsp; <h3>Embedding Tools With Aliases</h3> <i>(click to expand)</i>&nbsp;&nbsp; :arrow_up_down: </summary>
+<details><summary>&nbsp;&nbsp; <h3>Tools Via Simple Aliases</h3> <i>(click to expand)</i>&nbsp;&nbsp; :arrow_up_down: </summary>

-To use this pattern with your existing projects, you might want to maintain separated compose files and setup aliases.
+The simplest and most global way to use k8s-tools.yml is to just download it and setup shell aliases, ignoring `compose.mk` and `k8s.mk`.
+Not generally recommended, since this is the least project-based, least portable thing you can do.

 ```bash
 $ cd myproject